vuestorefront/vue-storefront/packages/core/docs/enterprise/feature-list.md

 **2. Backend-agnostic**

 We have the same interfaces for the same types of vendors (eCommerce/Search/CMS/...).
-Because of that, you can keep most of your frontend unanware of the backend services.
+Because of that, you can keep most of your frontend unaware of the backend services.
 If you decide to change any part of your eCommerce stack in the future, your frontend could remain untouched.

 **3. Focus on performance**

 We're providing a bulletproof architecture, great defaults, best practices, and tools to make sure your app will perform smoothly.
-The majority of business logic is handled on the server-side to make sure client bundles are small.
+The majority of business logic is handled on the server side to make sure client bundles are small.

 **4. No vendor lock-in**